The JavaScript Report

 Review your JavaScript Report findings and prioritize:

-As you develop better habits around code quality, your JavaScript will become more reliable and maintainable.
+As you build better habits around code quality, your JavaScript gets more reliable and maintainable.